grafana/k6-docs/docs/sources/next/using-k6/javascript-typescript-compatibility-mode.md

 {{< /code >}}

-The experimental enhanced mode is similar to the extended mode, but it uses esbuild instead of Babel to transpile TypeScript (TS) code and to support most ES6+ features.
+The experimental enhanced mode is similar to the extended mode, but it uses [esbuild](https://esbuild.github.io/) instead of Babel to transpile TypeScript (TS) code and to support most ES6+ features.

-TypeScript support is partial as it removes the type information but does not provide type safety.
+TypeScript support is partial as it removes the type information but doesn't provide type safety.

 ## Base mode